novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-80.md

 Lee Hyun-woo continues to explain why he’s acting as if he’s doing the reporter a favor by giving an interview.

-“Our 【Jungle】 recently signed an investment agreement with Sohn Joong-ui from 【Software Bank】.
+“Our 【Jungle】 recently signed an investment agreement with Son Jung-yi from 【Software Bank】.
 And we’re on the verge of signing a mutual business cooperation contract with 【AltaVista】.
 Ah, we’ve also been contacted by 【Diamond Fund】 and 【Nobuyuki Securities】 wanting to invest.
 Of course, we’re not thinking of taking all of it… Oh, I’m talking too much.
 Anyway, there are so many stories to tell that you must come.”

-After hearing the conversation, people started contacting the reporters they knew at a copy-and-paste level.
+After hearing the conversation, the two people in front of him started contacting the reporters they knew at a copy-and-paste level.

-The ones who originally frequented the press were not Lee Hyun-woo, but these people.
+The ones who originally frequented the press were not Lee Hyun-woo, but these two people.

 Lee Hyun-woo merely contacted the reporter he had previously interviewed with.